 Origin of the Collected Essays

 Upon announcement of the Collected Works (1974), critics complained that they were incomplete.
 Winston Churchill had written hundreds of articles not in his books.
 To its credit, the Library of Imperial History decided to fill the gap.

 The publishers commissioned Michael Wolff, formerly one of ’s assistants on the .
 His task was to compile Churchill periodical writings not already in the Collected Works.
 The result was four satisfying volumes that would then have cost a fortune to acquire in original form, assuming one could even locate them.
 Many periodicals were obscure, quickly read and discarded, their contents forgotten.
 Thus the unique value of the Collected Essays.

 Michael Wolff compiled nearly 2000 pages of rare articles, published for the first time in volume form.
 Fastidiously, he subdivided the essays into War, Politics, People, and a catch-all volume, Churchill at Large.

 “The authentic voice of Winston Churchill”

 Wolff’s introduction is alone worth the price of admission.
 The Essays, he argues, offer unique insights not apparent elsewhere.
-Churchill’s books went through many reviews and drafts, and were sometimes revised with new information.
+Churchill’s books went through , and were sometimes revised with new information.
 The result was polished and accurate, Wolff wrote, but

 a long way removed from the original Churchillian utterances as he dictated the first paragraphs in the middle of the night, perhaps many months before.
 This is where special interest attaches to these essays.
 For the most part, they represent the authentic voice of Winston Churchill….